PRK (Lasek) Eye Surgerylaser vision correction for non-LASIK candidates

 Recovery after PRK surgery can take several days to a few weeks.
 While the recovery period cannot be avoided entirely, some steps can be taken to help speed up the healing process.

-• It is crucial to follow your doctor's post-operative instructions, including using any prescribed eye drops, avoiding rubbing your eyes, and protecting them from bright light and dust.
+• Following your doctor's post-operative instructions is crucial, including using any prescribed eye drops, avoiding rubbing your eyes, and protecting them from bright light and dust.

 • Rest and avoid strenuous activities such as exercising, swimming, and heavy lifting.